-As we’ve mentioned previously, Facebook continues to go all in when it comes to local marketing.
+As we’ve mentioned previously, Facebook continues to go all-in when it comes to local marketing.
 For franchises and multi-location businesses looking to focus their advertising on a local level, the social network has introduced a new ad campaign objective called Store Visits.
 The new objective, which only works for brands that are set up on the Facebook Locations framework (formerly known as Parent-Child), will allow for the creation of ads at the head office level that can be served from their local store’s Facebook pages.

-For customers viewing the ad, the unit will appear to come from the store closest to them and will include information specific to that store (phone number, street address, etc.), leading to a greater chance of conversion.
+For customers viewing the ad, the unit will appear to come from the store closest to them and will include information specific to that store (phone number, street address, etc.), leading to a greater chance of a conversion.
 For national franchise and multi-location companies, they can manage the advertising budget centrally while still driving marketing efforts to individual locations.

 The Store Visits option will prompt users to select the page they are running ads for and give the campaign a name.
 (Note: the page you select must be part of the Locations framework.)

-Users are then able to set the parameters for the ad unit by defining the target age, sex, language, interests or behaviour.
+Users are then able to set the parameters for the ad unit by defining the target age, sex, language, interests or behavior.
 For users that have already created a custom audience during previous ad buys, they are still able to use that information instead of creating a new audience.